Coat of arms of Świętokrzyskie Voivodeship: Design

 The coat of arms of the Świętokrzyskie Voivodeship consists of the Iberian style escutcheon (shield), with square top and rounded base, that is divided in the 2 by 2 chessboard pattern.
-The top left and bottom right fields are blue, while, the top right is white, and the bottom left, consists of eight stripes, that, starting from the top, alternate between red and white colours.
+The top left and bottom right fields are blue, while, the top right is red, and the bottom left, consists of eight stripes, that, starting from the top, alternate between red and white colours.
 The top left field features a yellow patriarchal cross.
 The top right field features a white eagle with yellow crown, beak, legs, stripes on its wings, and a ring on its tail.
 The bottom left field features eight yellow six-pointed starts, placed in three rows, each with three stars, with the exception of the bottom row, that only had 2 stars, placed to the left.

 The yellow patriarchal cross on the blue background refers to the order of the Benedictines at the Łysa Góra mountain, the white eagle on the red background refers to the coat of arms of the Kraków Voivodeship that existed from 14th to 18th centuries, and the bottom fields referred to the coat of arms of the Sandomierz Voivodeship.